Kevin27j/weather-dashboard-app/README.md

 ## Description

 A Weather Dashboard App that displays the current weather and 5 day forecast for any city the user inputs.
 This application retrieves data from the OpenWeatherMap API and displays it on the webpage using jQuery and Moment.js.
-The application displays the city's name, weather icon, temperature, wind speed, and humidity for today's weather.
+The application displays the city's name, weather icon, temperature, wind speed, and humidity.

 ## Screenshot